Ali-ds/Data-Analysis-BI-Python/Customer and Sales Analysis/readme.md

-Analysis on Customers and Sales
+Analysis on Customers and Sales in the US Region for an anonymous retail/distributors